 At the beginning of January 2022, surges in fuel prices triggered national unrest throughout Kazakhstan, which subsequently resulted in significant national disruptions to the nation's bitcoin mining operations' access to reliable sources of energy and internet access.
-From January 24, 2022 to January 31, 2022, the state-run Kazakhstan Electricity Grid Operating Company additionally cut off the nation's electricity to bitcoin and cryptocurrency mining companies.
-As a result, during this time period, bitcoin and cryptocurrency miners will not have access to power for bitcoin and cryptocurrency mining purposes and will be required to halt their operations.
-The cut-off of power to our and others bitcoin mining company operations during January 2022 is expected to negatively impact our operations for the period, as our hosting services are directly correlated with our customers mining abilities.
+From January 24, 2022 to January 31, 2022, the state-run Kazakhstan Electricity Grid Operating Company additionally cut off the nation's electricity to bitcoin and cryptocurrency mining purposes and were required to halt their operations.
+The cut-off of power to our and others bitcoin mining company operations during January 2022 negatively impacted our operations for the period, as our hosting services are directly correlated with our customers mining abilities.

 We are closely monitoring the political and regulatory environment of Kazakhstan, including any political and legal developments and the potential impact such events may have on our hosting operations in that country.
-In the first quarter of 2022, our legal counsel in Kazakhstan advised us that the Kazakhstan government partially supports a few amendments to the existing tax code applying to digital asset mining companies in the country, including improving the fee rate based on electricity consumption per kWh that the government charges digital asset miners from the current 1 tenge (about \$0.0023 US dollar) per kWh to a higher rate, based on different types of electricity they consume and/or different level of total power consumption scale they consume.
-The amendments proposal also includes enhancing regulation to digital asset mining activities and control of the power supply.
-As the date of this report, the government is still in discussion and drafting of the final amendments to the Tax Code and any laws related to digital asset mining activities and have not brought any of such amendments into enforcement.
+In the first quarter of 2022, our legal counsel in Kazakhstan advised us that the Kazakhstan government partially supports a few amendments to the existing tax code applying to crypto asset mining companies in the country, including improving the fee rate based on electricity consumption per kWh that the government charges crypto asset miners from the current 1 tenge (about \$0.0023 US dollar) per kWh to a higher rate, based on different types of electricity they consume and/or different level of total power consumption scale they consume.
+The amendments proposal also includes enhancing regulation to crypto asset mining activities and control of the power supply.
+As the date of this report, we are not aware of any updates to the Tax Code, and the underlying enforcement of such applicable amendments.

-In combination of the disruptive political environment, increasing uncertainties of power supply in Kazakhstan since beginning of 2022, and the foreseeable increasing power cost due to a potential enforcement of the final amendments to the tax code and laws regulating digital asset mining in the country.
+In combination of the disruptive political environment, increasing uncertainties of power supply in Kazakhstan since beginning of 2022, and the foreseeable increasing power cost due to a potential enforcement of the final amendments to the tax code and laws regulating crypto asset mining in the country.
 On August 1, 2022, with the consideration of our power partners and hosting customers' intention to suspend the service offerings under the originally agreed Service Agreement and Bitcoin Mining Hosting Service Agreement, we terminated our Service Agreement, dated as of July 18, 2021, with Better Tech Limited ("Better Tech") relating to the Phase II 90 MW power supply cooperation in Kazakhstan, and our Bitcoin Mining Hosting Service Agreement, dated as of July 16, 2021, with E2M Technology Limited ("E2M") relating to the rendering of Phase II 90 MW hosting services in Kazakhstan, which had already been delayed due to the national riots in Kazakhstan, which commenced on January 2022.
 We have reached a mutual understanding with Better Tech and E2M on the force majeure events that occurred during the first half of 2022 and agreed to a waiver of liabilities.
 All parties agreed to continue the execution of the Phase I 15 MW cryptocurrency mining operation, which started on August 2021, based on the terms of the Service Agreement and Bitcoin Mining Hosting Service Agreement.
+In 2023, the rapid increase of the global bitcoin mining hash rate has caused the Phase I 15 MW mining operation of this development, we have powered down the mining machines temporarily with consent of our hosting client.